pikvm/pikvm/README.md

     <img src="bios_glitch.png" alt="ASUS BIOS glitch" width="400"/>

-    This can be solved by enabling **Compatibility Support Module (CSM)** on your BIOS, usually under the **Boot** options.
+    This can be solved by enabling the **Compatibility Support Module (CSM)** in your BIOS, usually under the **Boot** options.

-    If you can't or don't want to enable CSM, you can try connecting a DisplayPort monitor, or a [dummy plug](http://amazon.com/s?k=displayport+dummy+plug).
-If you remove the DP cable/adapter the bug will show up again.
+    If you can't or don't want to enable the CSM, you can try connecting a DisplayPort monitor, or a [dummy plug](http://amazon.com/s?k=displayport+dummy+plug).
+If you remove the DP cable/adapter the bug will reappear.

-    If none of this works, try connecting the DP cable first, boot into the BIOS, disable CSM and shutdown (do not restart) your PC.
-Boot into the BIOS and enable CSM then shutdown your PC.
-Then connect the HDMI and turn it on again.
+    If none of this works, try connecting the DP cable first, boot into the BIOS, disable the CSM and shutdown (do not restart) your PC.
+Then, boot into the BIOS and enable the CSM before shutting down your PC.
+Then connect the HDMI and turn your PC on again.

 * If you have any problems or questions, contact us using Discord: https://discord.gg/bpmXfz5

 -----

 # Special thanks
-These kind people donated money to the Pi-KVM project and supported the work on it.
-We are very grateful for their help, and memorializing their names is the least we can do in gratitude.
+These kind people donated money to the Pi-KVM project and supported work on it.
+We are very grateful for their help, and commemorating their names is the least we can do in return.
 * Aleksei Brusianskii
 * Arthur Woimbée
 * Ben Gordon